Neurology Reveals Roots of Mental Health Disorders

 GABA deficits lead to many neurological and psychological issues, such as depression, anxiety, fear, and addiction.
 To help manage these issues, treatment options include medication and psychotherapy, both of which can help re-establish balance in the brain and reduce symptoms.

-Additionally, lifestyle changes like diet and exercise can help promote mental health and well-being.
+Additionally, lifestyle changes like and exercise can help promote mental health and well-being.
 By understanding the roots of mental health disorders, we can better equip ourselves to support those in need and create healthier lives.

 Dopamine Disruptions

 Apart from GABA deficits, another major contributor to mental health disorders are dopamine disruptions, which can be caused by neurotransmitter dysfunctions.
-Neuroplasticity plays a key role in this, as dopamine receptors can be altered in the brain due to and stressors.
+Neuroplasticity plays a key role in this, as dopamine receptors can be altered in the brain due to lifestyle changes and stressors.

 Unfortunately, these disruptions can lead to serious mental health conditions, such as depression, anxiety, and cognitive impairment.
 However, psychotherapy can be used to help restore balance in the brain’s dopamine system, allowing individuals to regain control of their mental health.